sanazjml/QuantISH_pipeline/TMA-CISH/Readme.md

 ## Pre-processing
 #### - mrxsdump.py
 As the TMA scans in this paper were received in MIRAX (MRXS) format files containing a hierarchical pyramid of the scanned images and metadata, this python script extracts contiguous images from the tiled microscope scans.
 Downsampled full slide images was used for cropping TMAs in next step of pre-processing and extracts from the full resolution layer for actual analysis.
 Meanwhile, overlapping area caused by the slide scanner tiling is eliminated by extraction process.
 Here, in order to have a small size image analysis, we have extracted 1 TMA MRXS file from the whole slide TMA MRXS file as input "CCNE1_TMA.mrxs".
-So, first you need to get the size of all resolution layers from your MRXS image using:
+So, first you need to get the size of all resolution layers from your MRXS image using (please extract the compressed file CCNE1_TMA.zip before any kind of analysis):

  ```
  ./mrxsdump.py  -l CCNE1_TMA.mrxs